Rajeshkanimata/kubernetes-ingress-deployment/README.md

-kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml                                             # install argocd agent in client kubectl get all -n argocd                                                                                                                               #get details of all kubectl edit svc argocd-server -n argocd                                                                                                                # edit your required service like LB or NodePort and access through lb or node port through  extrernal IP:port
+kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml                                             # install argocd agent in client kubectl get all -n argocd                                                                                                                               #get details of all kubectl edit svc argocd-server -n argocd                                                                                                                # edit your required service like LB or NodePort kubectl get secret argocd-initial-admin-secret -n argocd -o yaml                                                                                        # to get secret and next decode and login and access through lb or node port through  extrernal IP:port be sure to enable sg group and any of the worker node to access if using nodeport
 -----------------------------NGINX INGRESS CONTROLLER -------------------------------------

 install NGNIX ingress controller